ReviewMyContract.aiReview My Contract

 The Categories in Detail.
 The clause above lists seven subcategories.
 Each warrants individual attention:

-— *Loss of revenue or anticipated profits.* This is typically the most valuable excluded category.
+— *Loss of revenue or anticipated profits.* Typically the most valuable excluded category.
 If a project failure prevents you from earning a contract you were counting on, or if service downtime costs you client revenue, these profits are excluded.

 — *Loss of business opportunities.* Even harder to quantify than lost profits, but real: a delayed software launch that lets a competitor capture market share is a business opportunity loss.

-— *Loss of data.* Increasingly important in data-intensive businesses.
-Lost data may have direct costs (recreation, forensics) and consequential costs (regulatory exposure, client notification, reputational harm).
+— *Loss of data.* Lost data may have direct costs (recreation, forensics) and consequential costs (regulatory exposure, client notification, reputational harm).

-— *Cost of substitute goods or services.* If the vendor fails to deliver and you must hire an emergency replacement at premium rates, the cost premium — the delta between what you would have paid the vendor and what you paid the substitute — is often excluded under this provision.
+— *Cost of substitute goods or services.* If the vendor fails to deliver and you must hire an emergency replacement at premium rates, the cost premium is often excluded under this provision.

 — *Business interruption losses.* Documented lost revenue during a period when your operations are impaired because of a vendor's failure is classic consequential damages — excluded.